AhmedAdelFahmyHassanIbrahim/Git-Course/README.md

 ### this is the staging area that we are checking the status of the files whether they are staged or not.

 to unstage a file: git reset head <the file name>

+### from the staging to do commit to the local repo
+git commit -m "the message you want to write."